Federal-Mogul Motorparts Case Study for QAD

 With plans already in place to begin an EE upgrade at one of their plants in the UK, the team recognized an opportunity to develop a strategy for consolidating the entire system.
 A decision was made to begin the rollout at each of the plants beginning with the first plant in the UK.
 F‑M Motorparts’ Center of Excellence (COE) and the QAD team worked together to explore and examine underutilized solutions that could expand the usability and functionality of their upgraded QAD ERP system even further.

-Some of the functionality of QAD EE that were examined and determined to be good choices for the F‑M Motorparts’ Braking division included:
+Some of the functionality of QAD EE that was examined and determined to be good choices for the F‑M Motorparts’ Braking division included:

 QAD Master Scheduling Workbench (MSW)